 What happens once the waiver is approved?

 The foreign spouse will receive a notice from the National Visa Center with information about the date, time, and location of the immigrant visa interview, which will take place at a U.S. embassy or consulate abroad.
-At this interview, you will still have to prove that you are not subject to any other grounds of inadmissibility (such as having committed a serious crime or having certain communicable diseases).
-If no other grounds of inadmissibility apply, you should be approved for an immigrant visa.
-If you are found to be subject to another ground of inadmissibility, your unlawful presence waiver will be revoked, and you will have to submit a Form I-601 Application for Waiver of Grounds of Inadmissibility for unlawful presence and for any additional grounds of inadmissibility.
-Unfortunately, if this happens, you will be stuck in your home country waiting for a decision on the I-601 waiver.
+At this interview, they will still have to prove that they are not subject to any other grounds of inadmissibility (such as having committed a serious crime or having certain communicable diseases).
+If no other grounds of inadmissibility apply, they should be approved for an immigrant visa.
+If the applicant is found to be subject to another ground of inadmissibility, their unlawful presence waiver will be revoked, and they will have to submit a Form I-601 Application for Waiver of Grounds of Inadmissibility for unlawful presence and for any additional grounds of inadmissibility.
+Unfortunately, if this happens, they will be stuck in their home country waiting for a decision on the I-601 waiver.

 What happens if the waiver is denied?

 If the unlawful presence waiver is denied, there is a risk that the foreign spouse could be placed into removal (deportation) proceedings.
 USCIS has indicated that they are referring these cases to Immigration and Customs Enforcement based on existing guidance regarding enforcement priorities.
 You can find more information on this guidance as it relates to gay and lesbian binational couples on our Prosecutorial Discretion FAQ.